lanistor/react-keeper/README.md

-# React-Flex-Router
+# React-Keeper
   A routing library of React, but more than router.
   React-Router is a great product, we learned a lot from it.
 But we truely faced many problems that React-Router doesn't resolve in real using, especially in mobile APPs.
-  We did a lot to let React-Flex-Router fit mobile APPs, such as `Pages Cache`, `Scroll Memory`.
+  We did a lot to let React-Keeper fit mobile APPs, such as `Pages Cache`, `Scroll Memory`.
   We create a lot of flexible ways, so you can config the router more simplely.
   And more...
 ## Docs